WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 A _Coinjoin Strategy_ contains instructions for the automatic "coinjoin robot" about configurations like when and how much to coinjoin.
 Read more: [Coinjoin Strategy](/Using-Wasabi/CoinJoin.md#coinjoin-strategy)

+### Coinjoin Time Preference

+The wallet will only participate in coinjoin when the fee rate is below the median of the chosen time frame (Hours, Days, Weeks, or Months).

+(_FeeRateMedianTimeFrameHours_ in the wallet file)

 ### CoinJoined coins

 Coins that have successfully participated in a CoinJoin (with the exception of the change) and thus lose their association to a previous cluster.